rafatparween/financial-dashboard/README.md

 # Welcome to the Financial Dashboard!

 The goal of this project is to create a financial dashboard application that allows users to easily manage their finances.
-The app will have different views for displaying important information like card details, transactions, spending stats, and account settings.
+The app will feature different views to display important information such as card details, transactions, weekly activity charts, expense statistics, and a settings page.

 📸 **Screenshot**
 Here’s a glimpse of the Financial Dashboard interface, highlighting its user-friendly design and functionality: